Depression – Treatment in Adelaide

 Manic Depression or Bipolar Disorder

 Manic Depression, otherwise known as Bipolar Disorder, is thought to have a basis in biology, although psychological interventions can still be very helpful.
-The manic depressive experiences extreme swings from elation and euphoria and acute depression.
+Someone with Bipolar Disorder experiences extreme swings from elation and euphoria and acute depression.
 During the ‘manic phase’ they may spend recklessly and pursue wild and improbable schemes, sleeping little and often being very productive.
 At the opposite ‘pole’, the person appears and feels lethargic, unmotivated and exhausted.
 In this phase, the person may be unrecognisable as the same formally manic individual.
 The swing may take place daily or after many months at one pole.

 Postnatal depression (sometimes called post-partum depression) occurs in the mother in the weeks or months following childbirth.
 It has long been thought that this is due to hormonal changes within the mother.
 It may have more to do with a lack of adaptation to new circumstances or lack of support and social instability.